ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 # chroot in.
 From this point forward you will effectively be working within
 # the installed environment, and not the Live USB environment
 chroot $tempmount /bin/bash

+# Set the disk you will install grub into the bootloader of.
+The example here
+# is my internal storage on the tablet.
+disk=/dev/mmcblk1

 # change the prompt so we know we're in the chroot, for safety
 export PS1="(chroot) $PS1"